-Opportunities in the sector can be categorised into:
+Opportunities in this sector can be categorised into:

-The majority of large organisations in leisure, sport and tourism recruit graduates to a range of head office functions such as finance, IT and sales and marketing, as well as general management roles.
+The majority of large organisations in leisure, sport and tourism recruit graduates to a range of head office functions such as finance, IT, sales and marketing.
+General management roles are also available.

 For examples of jobs in this sector, see graduate jobs in leisure, sport and tourism.

-Examples of big companies operating in the industry include:
+Examples of big companies operating in this industry include:

-The majority of employers in this sector are small to medium sized companies (SMEs).
+The majority of employers in this sector are small and medium-sized enterprises (SMEs).
 Employment opportunities are also available in local authorities, national governing bodies of sport and sports associations.

 Graduates entering the leisure, sport and tourism sector can expect:

-Post-recession, employment opportunities in the travel industry are now on the increase.
-In 2013 nearly a quarter of travel agencies were reporting vacancies, compared to 13% in 2011.
-Travel companies have also significantly increased the amount of training they provide to employees to encourage career development (People 1st, 2014 Insight on Travel).
+Post-recession, employment opportunities in travel are now on the increase.
+In 2013, nearly a quarter of travel agencies were reporting vacancies, compared with 13% in 2011.
+Travel companies have also significantly increased the amount of training that they provide to employees to encourage career development, suggests the People 1st 2014 Insight on Travel report.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.